Brief history of green tea

 Caffeine to the rescue

 Green tea contains B vitamins, manganese, potassium, magnesium and caffeine.
 Caffeine is not only a stimulant that wakes us up in the morning but can stimulate the skin as well.
-This is why you are starting to see products popping up with coffee grounds and tea in them.
-The caffeine a Methylxanthine promotes vasodilation.
+The caffeine promotes vasodilation.
 The increased blood flow helps the skin repair it’s self and improves oxygenation to the skin.
 Improved oxygenation regenerates the skin and makes it smoother, firmer and brighter.

 Uses of green tea include anti-cellulite treatments, sun-protectors, anti-wrinkling formulations, irritated and sensitive skin products, and hair care products that improve strength and gloss.